The soy value chain has a major impact on the Iowa and U.S. economies, a USB study shows. (Photo: Joseph L. Murphy/Iowa Soybean Association)

 The soy value chain is bolstered by a strong livestock sector in the state, noted Leeds.
 That’s especially true in Iowa’s fourth congressional district, which spans northwest Iowa.
 The soy value chain in Iowa’ fourth congressional district has a $7.5 billion economic impact, the highest in the nation.

 “We’re heavily livestock populated here; the whole district is,” said Jeff Frank, ISA District 4 director from Auburn, which sits in the fourth congressional district.

 He says crop and livestock production go hand-in-hand in his district.

 “The more livestock we have, the more soybeans we use,” he said.
 “It’s a circle of life.”

 Maintaining soy strength

-Iowa Soybean Association plays a large role in helping Iowa maintain it’s position as one of the nation’s top soy-producing states.
+What role does the Iowa Soybean Association play in helping Iowa maintain it’s position near the top?

-“We (ISA and Iowa soybean farmers) have to stay focused on raising high quality soybeans, continue to support the livestock industry, and make sure water quality and soil conservation issues are managed so that we can continue to grow crops, raise livestock and continue to add value to the state,” Leeds said.
+“We have to stay focused on raising high quality soybeans, continue to support the livestock industry, and make sure water quality and soil conservation issues are managed so that we can continue to grow crops, raise livestock and value,” Leeds said.